wireapp/wire-android/CONTRIBUTING.md

 When opening a pull request, please make sure to follow the next guidelines:

-- Maker sure to fill in the pull request template to the fullest extent possible, this will help us understand faster the changes proposed.
+- Make sure to fill in the pull request template to the fullest extent possible, this will help us understand faster the changes proposed.
-- Maker sure to run the tests and linters before submitting the pull request.
+- Make sure to run the tests and linters before submitting the pull request.
 - Add the necessary tests for the changes you are proposing, this will help us ensure that the changes are working as expected.